toralf/tor-relays/README.md

 (_hcloud_ uses the term _"context"_ for a project)

-The scripts under [./bin](./bin) work only for the Hetzner Cloud API.
+The scripts under [./bin](./bin) work for the Hetzner Cloud API.

 ### Bisect a Linux kernel boot issue

-With the inventory given in the [examples](./examples/) a git bisect of a linux kernel reboot issue is done basically by something like:
+With the inventory given in the [examples](./examples/) a _git bisect_ to identify e.g. a linux kernel issue is done basically by something like:

 ```bash
 name=hn0d-intel-main-bp-cl-0